-Parental Substitute: Bruce Banner invoked this trope with Jen and Lyra — after brief talk with his daughter he has decided that, coming from a world where men and women live separately, she doesn't need a father, but has serious issues about Parental Abandonment on her mother's side, so he asked Jen to become her legal guardian and help her get normal life.
+Parental Substitute: Bruce Banner invoked this trope with Jen and Lyra — after a brief talk with his daughter he has decided that, coming from a world where men and women live separately, she doesn't need a father, but has serious issues about Parental Abandonment on her mother's side, so he asked Jen to become her legal guardian and help her get a normal life.

-Pillars of Moral Character: Arguably the kindest and most idealistic superheroine in the Marvel Universe, along with Meggan and Kitty Pryde.
+Arguably the kindest and most idealistic superheroine in the Marvel Universe, along with Meggan and Kitty Pryde.
 This includes working as a (considerably less well-paid than corporate) public defense attorney, consistently trying to make the system work for particularly vulnerable groups in society, and running her own disaster relief organization.
 This on top of her general unpaid rescue work, and being one of the very least murder-happy heroes on the planet.
 However, her temper can get the best of her at times.

 A time-policing court once sentenced her to erasure from history, saying that in any case where she thought herself invaluable some other super-strong heroine could have filled in.
 The counter argument came in the form of her clients.
 She-Hulk is rather fungible, but Jen Walters is completely irreplaceable.